Removal of the submandibular salivary gland

 Information for patients from the British Association of Oral and Maxillofacial Surgeons (BOAMS)

-This leaflet has been designed to answer some of the common questions patients have about this treatment option.
-It is not meant to replace the information discussed between you and your doctor, but can act as a starting point for such a discussion or as a useful reminder of the key points.
-If after reading this leaflet you still have questions, please ask a member of staff.
+This leaflet aims to answer some of the common questions patients have about this treatment.
+It is not meant to replace the information discussed between you and your doctor.
+However, it can act as a starting point for such a discussion or as a useful reminder of the key points.

 What is the submandibular gland?

-The most common reason for removing a submandibular gland is as a result of infection that occurs if the tubes that drain saliva become blocked.
-Blockages usually arise as a result of stones.
+The most common reason for removing a submandibular gland is infection.
+An infection can occur if the tubes that drain saliva become blocked.
+Blockages usually happen as a result of stones.

 What does the operation involve?